 The University of Birmingham has a long history of partnership with India.
 We welcomed the first students from India to our Edgbaston Campus in 1909 to study for degrees in Mining and in Commerce.
 Since then we have provided education for more than 1000 Indian alumni, including high ranking government officials

-Our alumni network extends across India and includes someof our most famous alumni.
-Amongst our distinguished alumni are Dr. U. R. Ananthamurthy, acclaimed writer and critic, who was presented with the Jnanapeeth Award and recently retired as President of the Sahitya Academi and Mr Ajit Kumar Singh, Cabinet Secretary in former Prime Minister Manmohan Singh's government.
+Amongst our distinguished alumni are Dr. U. R. Ananthamurthy, acclaimed writer and critic, who was presented with the Jnanapeeth Award and recently retired as President of the Sahitya Academi; and Mr Ajit Kumar Singh, Cabinet Secretary in former Prime Minister Manmohan Singh's government.
 We continue to host a thriving population of Indian students on campus a range of different programmes, at all levels of study and across all of our five Colleges.
 And of course, our city is also a major centre for India, having the second largest Indian community in the UK and strong industrial and business links with India.